svsraju/Ananlysis_of_VolientCrime_Data/README.md

 The following Predictors are removed as they’re correlated with other variables: - PctLargHouseOccup, PersPerOccupHous, PersPerOwnOccHous, PersPerRentOccHous, MedYrHousBuilt, OwnOccHiQuart, OwnOccLowQuart, RentLowQ, RentHighQ, MedRent, PctSameHouse85 are removed.

 ---
-observations made from the above correlation plot
+Observations made from the above correlation plot
 ----------------
 1. age12t21 and age12t29 have correlation.
 This may be due to overlapping in data.
 So, we,ll make age12t29 to age21t29